JonasHarter/TotalWarhammer3Modding/GarrisonedArmyUpkeepReduction/README.md

 # Garrisoned Army Upkeep Reduction

-stacking reduction when in city,  quickly lost on leave nor for hordes and ogres? config via mct
+Garrisoned armies in settlements gain reduced upkeep.
+The reduction builds up per turn up to maximum, but is quickly lost when the army leaves the settlement.
+Deactivated per default for the ai.
+Configurable via MCT.